juju/docs/src/en/experts-sla.md

 ## Setting an SLA

-Once you have contracted out a Juju Expert you are ready to set an SLA.
-This is done within Juju itself via the `sla` command, which will trigger a dialog to authenticate to your Ubuntu SSO account.
+An SLA is set within Juju itself, on a per-model basis, via the `sla` command, which will trigger a dialog to authenticate to your Ubuntu SSO account.

-An SLA is set on a per-model basis, and includes two key parameters in order for support to become active:
+Two key parameters are needed in order for support to become active:

  1. Support level
  1. Budget limit